 Can You Use Self-Adhesive Film on Concrete?

 Unfortunately, it is not possible to put a self-adhesive film on concrete.
 In fact, a film that would stick like glue to a product like glass, will seem to have absolutely no adhesion to concrete.
 That is not to say, however, that there are no adhesives that can be used on concrete.
-Rather, something much more aggressive will be needed instead.
+Rather, something much more aggressive will be needed instead so if you need help figuring it out then contact a concrete contractors for professional assistance.

 If this is the option you want to go form, then you will also need to know how long you will expect the film to last.
 Additionally, you have to make sure that the surface that it will be cured to is of a temperature that is as close as possible to room temperature.
 This will allow the system to ‘wet out’ good enough for it to stick properly.
 If your climate is very cold, however, you may need to warm the rolls of adhesives up in order for them to stick properly to colder surfaces.